arminfro/todo-recoil-tailwind/README.md

 * `recoil` state for filter of uncompleted / completed / all
   * use case for `recoil selector`
-* re-design styling and overall appearance
-  * actual design was just a hands-on `tailwindcss` and a help for doing data operations
-  * issue: same css classes on textarea and input look different
 * may integrate `storybook` and setup use cases for components

 ### Docs